Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-This feature becomes handy when you want to disable existing functionality from within the external plugin.
+This feature allows you to disable existing functionality from within the external plugin.

 In the example below, the plugin called `plugin1` replaces standard `app.create.folder` menu
 exposed by the application with a custom one coming with the plugin.